hfarruda/doces/README.md

 # CITATION REQUEST

-If you publish a scientific paper using this material, please cite the respective paper(s) as follows.
+If you publish a scientific paper using this material, please cite the respective reference(s) as follows.

 The standard dynamics developed for undirected networks is cited as follows: